CharlieInRain/docs-site/docs/smart-chain/validator/guideline.md

-# How to join Binance Smart Chain as Validator?
+# How to join BNB Smart Chain as Validator?

 ## Before You Start